 - Work with local, national and international organisations to gain hands-on experience of using sociology to identify and address the big social challenges.

 - Explore historical and contemporary issues and debates with a focus on social inequalities and social issues and develop an understanding of a range of global issues.

 - Build your expertise as Public Sociologist through public engagement activities, projects, creative assessments and the dissertation.

-- Be part of a lively and creative research culture with staff who have specialist interests in the study of disaster, youth, race, gender, crime and social class.
+- Be part of a lively and creative research culture with staff who have special interests in the study of disaster, youth, race, gender, crime and social class.

 - Choose to study full-time or part-time.

 As a result of an exciting partnership with the national policy organisation, the RSA, students will also be automatically enrolled as Honorary Fellows.
 The RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce) is an enlightenment organisation committed to finding innovative practical solutions to today's social challenges.
 Honorary Fellowship will open up a number of opportunities for students to engage with this important national organisation.

 It is envisaged that you might be entering the course because at a later date you will seek employment within community development, charity and voluntary sectors, social entrepreneurship or public service fields.